The Pentacle (comics)

-The Pentacle, or Pentacle, is a DC Comics supervillain group, a team that served as counterparts to the superhero group, the Shadowpact.
+The Pentacle, or Pentacle, is a DC Comics supervillain group, a team that served as counterparts to the superhero group Shadowpact.
 Created by Bill Willingham, the Pentacle first appeared in Shadowpact #1 (July 2006).

-Shadowpact
+Fictional team biography

-When the Pentacle's leader, Strega, created a hemogoblin bubble barrier that was impenetrable, the Shadowpact was called by the Phantom Stranger, who opened a doorway to the bubble for them to enter and for them to find out what was going on.
-The Pentacle was taking over a small part of a town and was using the residents as human sacrifices to complete a spell used by Strega.
-As soon as the Shadowpact entered the bubble, Nightshade ran into a member of the Pentacle, Sister Shadow, and the two quickly fought.
+In their first appearance, the Pentacle takes over a small part of a town and creates an impenetrable barrier around it.
+As soon as Shadowpact enters the bubble, Nightshade encounters a member of the Pentacle, Sister Shadow, and the two quickly begin fighting.

-Meanwhile, the rest of the Pentacle became aware of the Shadowpact's presence and the two groups began to fight each other.
-During each fight, it was shown that the Pentacle mirrored the Shadowpact.
-While all members of the Pentacle took down their counterparts, each one was to not kill them and to bring their unconscious Shadowpact member to Strega so they could imprison them.
-However, only one member of the Pentacle, Karnevil, didn't follow orders.
-Instead of bringing his counterpart, Detective Chimp, to Strega, Karnevil tied him to a post and prepared to torture him.
+Meanwhile, the rest of the Pentacle becomes aware of Shadowpact's presence and the two groups began to fight each other.
+During each fight, it was shown that the Pentacle mirrors Shadowpact.
+While all members of the Pentacle take down their counterparts, each is instructed to not kill them and to bring their unconscious Shadowpact member to Strega so they could imprison them.
+However, Karnevil refuses to follow orders.
+Instead of bringing his counterpart, Detective Chimp, to Strega, Karnevil ties him to a post and prepares to torture him.

-When Karnevil returned to Strega without Detective Chimp, Strega demanded that he retrieved Chimp so they could put him with the rest of his teammates.
-When Karnevil returned to the post, Detective Chimp had escaped and then he easily subdued Karnevil.
-Then, another member of the Pentacle, the White Rabbit, felt disgusted by Strega's ways of killing, so he freed the Shadowpact.
-Enchantress took him out, however, knowing that he still couldn't be trusted.
-While Enchantress and Nightmaster thought of a spell to destroy the barrier, the rest of the team (excluding Detective Chimp) took down the remaining members of the Pentacle.
-When Detective Chimp finally caught up with the three, Enchantress' spell took effect, which had burst the barrier.
-After the Shadowpact discovered Strega had gotten away, they realized that the whole time they were in the barrier, a year had passed by in the world outside of it, causing each of them to age one year, all due to Enchantress' spell.
+When Karnevil returns to Strega without Detective Chimp, Strega demands that he retrieve Detective Chimp so they can put him with the rest of his teammates.
+By the time Karnevil returns to the post, Detective Chimp has escaped, after which he easily subdues Karnevil.
+Another member of the Pentacle, White Rabbit, is disgusted by Strega's ways of killing and frees Shadowpact.
+However, Enchantress takes him out, believing that he still cannot be trusted.
+While Enchantress and Nightmaster create a spell to destroy the barrier, the rest of the team (excluding Detective Chimp) takes down the remaining members of the Pentacle.
+When Detective Chimp finally catches up with the three, Enchantress' spell takes effect, destroying the barrier.
+The members of Shadowpact realize that while they were in the barrier, a year had passed by in the outside world.

-Blue Devil then sent Jack of Fire to Hell with his trident, while Nightshade trapped the remaining four in darkness cubes of hers and then the Shadowpact sent them to the Black Tower, a prison in another dimension.